 We see that the answer (in orange) is a quadratic and there is a remainder of 0.
 Long division can be tricky.
 You have to be very careful when subtracting negatives and have to make sure you bring down the terms correctly.

 Thankfully, synthetic division is a much simpler, faster way to divide polynomials.
-Open the next tab to see an example.

 Using Synthetic Division